The "Nuclear Option" Backfire: Why Blocking Common Crawl Destroys Your Visibility

 Key Takeaways

-1. Common Crawl is the Root: CCBot is not just another crawler; it is the library of record for the AI age.
+1. Common Crawl is the root.
+CCBot isn't just another crawler.
+It's the library of record for the AI age.
 Blocking it is a permanent opt-out from the general intelligence of future models.

-3. Robots.txt is Law: Unlike meta tags which can be ignored, reputable AI companies (OpenAI, Anthropic, Google) strictly adhere to robots.txt directives.
+3. Robots.txt is law.
+Unlike meta tags, which can be ignored, reputable AI companies strictly adhere to robots.txt directives.

-5. Monitor with Logs: Use server logs to see if ChatGPT-User is visiting your specific high-value pages.
+5. Monitor with logs.
+Use server logs to see if ChatGPT-User is visiting your high-value pages.
 If not, check your Share of Model metrics.

 References & Further Reading